Chalarangelo/30-seconds-of-code/snippets/horizontal-scroll-snap.md

 tags: interactivity,intermediate
 ---

-Creates a scrollable container that will snap on elements when scrolling.
+Creates a horizontally scrollable container that will snap on elements when scrolling.

 - Use `display: grid` and `grid-auto-flow: column` to create a horizontal layout.
 - Use `scroll-snap-type: x mandatory` and `overscroll-behavior-x: contain` to create a snap effect on horizontal scroll.